Creativity Inc. by Ed Catmull, summary & overview

 Ed Catmull, one the authors and Pixar’s CEO stood at the origins of the studio with his team of creative enthusiasts and likeminded companions.

-Those in charge of creative teams should definitely lay their hands on this book.
-“Creative Inc.” can also be strongly recommended to directors, artists, animators, script writers and anybody who takes genuine interest in history of cinematography.
+Those in charge of creative teams should definitely lay their hands on this book (or at lease its summary).
+Creativity Inc. can also be strongly recommended to directors, artists, animators, script writers and anybody who takes genuine interest in history of cinematography.

 As a viewer and appreciator you are sure to find a great deal of pleasure in reading everything about the process of creation of their features and shorts.